Mark Bright: Leicester City

-Bright's contract with Leicester ran for three years and earned him £300-a-week, nearly tripling his Port Vale wages, as well giving him a £10,000 signing-on bonus.
-The "Foxes" struggled in the lower half of the First Division table in the 1984–85 season and Bright was limited to 18 appearances and spent most of his time on the bench as Gary Lineker and Alan Smith were the club's established strike partnership.
-Lineker finished as the First Division's top-scorer, but was sold to Everton in summer 1985, leaving Bright with an opportunity to establish himself in the starting eleven at Filbert Street.
+Bright's contract with Leicester ran for three years and earned him £300-a-week, nearly tripling his Port Vale wages and a £10,000 signing-on bonus.
+The "Foxes" struggled in the lower half of the First Division table in the 1984–85 season.
+Bright was limited to 18 appearances and spent most of his time on the bench as Gary Lineker and Alan Smith were the club's established strike partnership.
+Lineker finished as the First Division's top-scorer but was sold to Everton in the summer of 1985, leaving Bright with an opportunity to establish himself in the starting eleven at Filbert Street.
 Bright opened the 1985–86 season by scoring two goals in a 3–1 home win over Everton.
 However, he struggled to match this performance for the rest of the campaign and lost confidence, which was worsened when a section of the Leicester crowd turned on him with racially aggravated abuse.

 At a low point in his career, he was diagnosed with depression after seeking treatment for sleeping problems.
-Milne was moved upstairs at Leicester at the start of the 1986–87 season to become the club's general manager and Bright was not rated by new manager Bryan Hamilton.
+Milne was moved upstairs at Leicester at the start of the 1986–87 season to become the club's general manager.
+Bright was not rated by new manager Bryan Hamilton.
 Bright turned down the offer of a move to Brian Horton's Hull City, as he did not want to move too far north, although took Horton's advice to ask Leicester for a move as the club were not willing to let Bright reach 50 club appearances and so trigger another top-up payment to Port Vale.

 Crystal Palace

 Bright was signed to Crystal Palace by manager Steve Coppell for a £75,000 fee on 13 November 1986.
 The initial contract was only a temporary three-month deal as there were medical concerns with his Osteitis pubis, meaning that if he was unfit at the end of this period he would be returned to Leicester.
 However, he went on to sign a permanent contract after completing the trial period.
 Palace already had a successful strike partnership in Ian Wright and Andy Gray, though Coppell moved Gray into central midfield to accommodate Bright up front.
-The "Eagles" were pressing for promotion out of the Second Division, but finished two points outside the play-offs in 1986–87.
+The "Eagles" were pressing for promotion out of the Second Division but finished two points outside the play-offs in 1986–87.
 Bright was named on the PFA Team of the Year and earned the Golden Boot for the highest scorer in the division in 1987–88 with 24 goals, although the club finished one place and two points outside of the play-offs.
 A third-place finish in 1988–89 secured them a place in the play-offs and Bright scored in the semi-final victory over Swindon Town, which helped Palace to reach the play-off final; Palace then beat Blackburn Rovers 4–3 on aggregate to win promotion to the top-flight.